simOne3107/R4CogPsy/README.md

 #### Using **R** as a calculator ####

 One of the simplest and easiest things you can do in **R** is to use it as a calculator.
-Type the operation in the console pane, and then press **enter** to run it.
+Type the operation in the console or in the editor window, and then press **enter** to run it.

 - Addition
 ```r